redwoodjs/payments/README.md

    The following steps involving setting up with Stripe are temporary

-   Once Stripe CLI has been install you need to login into Stripe via CLI and follow the instructions
+   Once Stripe CLI has been install you need to login into Stripe via CLI and enter your Stripe api key

-   `stripe login`
+   `stripe login -i`

    To get your webhook secret, run following command and copy the returned webhook signing secret to a safe place.